 - Over the past few years, the USPTO has taken steps to establish and maintain operating reserves to facilitate execution of multi-year plans.
-Using fee setting authority and other tools, the USPTO continues to refine its multi-year planning and budgeting. - The Administration supports a 10 year extension of the authority of the Director of the USPTO to set or adjust any fee.
-Absent congressional action, fee setting authority as prescribed in the 2011 Leahy-Smith America Invents Act is set to expire in September 2018. - Independent fee setting authority has allowed the Office to effectively engage the stakeholder community on proposed increases; fully recover the aggregate costs of its planned operations; develop and maintain sufficient operating reserves; invest in strategic agency initiatives; and respond to changing market needs. - A recently introduced bill, H.R.
-4171, would extend the Telework Enhancement Act Pilot Program (TEAPP), part of the Telework Enhancement Act, that is set to expire shortly.
+Using fee setting authority and other tools, the USPTO continues to refine its multi-year planning and budgeting. - The SUCCESS Act, which extends fee setting authority until September 2026, has now been signed into law. - Independent fee setting authority has allowed the Office to effectively engage the stakeholder community on proposed increases; fully recover the aggregate costs of its planned operations; develop and maintain sufficient operating reserves; invest in strategic agency initiatives; and respond to changing market needs. - A recently enacted bill, H.R.
+4171, extends the Telework Enhancement Act Pilot Program (TEAPP), part of the Telework Enhancement Act.